eavestn/full-stack-curriculum-public/unit_1.lesson_2.module_2.variables-and-types.md

 > Timmy is throwing the ball.

 Yes, as with any language the whats, the whos, and the how-manies are more complex than those two simple things but, as you will see, you can accomplish a lot with just those two aspects of a language.
+This Module, _Variables And Types_ will focus specifically on the _thing_ aspect of the JavaScript language - something we will spend a lot of time on in the next three modules.

 ### Objectives